AnyLogic

 Seize

-Define the seize mode: (alternative) resource sets or units of the same pool.
+Defines the seize mode: (alternative) resource sets or units of the same pool.

-For more details, see Resources.
+For more details, see Using resources.

-Default value: (alternative) resource sets — false
+Default value: false — (alternative) resource sets

 Resource sets (alternatives)

-[Visible if Seize is set to (alternative) resource sets]
+[Visible if Seize: (alternative) resource sets]

-For more details, see Resources.
+For more details, see Using resources.

-Local variable: agent — the agent
+Local variable: T agent — the agent

 Resource pool

-ResourcePool block from where the resources are requested.
+The ResourcePool block from where the resources are requested.

-For more details, see Resources.
+For more details, see Using resources.

-Local variable: agent — the agent
+Local variable: T agent — the agent

 Number of units

-Expression evaluated to obtain the required number of resource units for the agent.
+The expression evaluated to obtain the required number of resource units for the agent.

 Default value: 1